nus-cs2103-AY1617S2/addressbook-level4/README.md

 #### Acknowledgements

+* The source of this project derives from a sample project created by SE-EDU initiative at https://github.com/se-edu/

-* Some parts of this sample application were inspired by the excellent [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.
+* Some parts of this sample application were inspired by [Java FX tutorial](http://code.makery.ch/library/javafx-8-tutorial/) by *Marco Jakob*.

 * The date and time parser for this application was borrowed from the open source [Natty Date Parser](http://natty.joestelmach.com/)